 Courtney's expert tip: Go on a Tuesday night, and try glow in the dark ping pong.
 With black lights, $5 gin and tonics and old school hip hop, it doesn't even really matter if you have mad skills.

 The picture we have chosen for ONoir is deceiving.
 It makes you believe that soft candlelight flickers across the restaurant.
 Indeed, you will be eating in the darkest room you have ever been in.
 This restaurant is no gimmick.
 It is meant to make you understand what it is like to be blind, if only for an hour or two.
 It will be hard to find your fork, and your voice will sound different.
 Why is this romantic?
 Because it will make you focus on your partner in an entirely different way.
 Without the scene of sight, your other senses immediately become heightened.
 You will smell and taste the food you eat with renewed passion.
 You will hear the words your partner says with fascination, rather than expectation.
 Mains include filet mignon with roasted vegetables, or marinated shrimp with risotto.
-Are you afraid of the dark?
+Expect lots of giggles.

 Recommended for Romantic Things to Do because: This restaurant will get you to see your partner in a new light (or darkness, as it were).